Thumb Arthritis Treatment in West Palm Beach

-Dr. Steven Rueda is one of the most sought after surgeons for thumb arthritis in Palm Beach.
+Dr. Steven Rueda is one of the most sought after surgeons for thumb arthritis in West Palm Beach, Wellington and Jupiter.
 Osteoarthritis, commonly known as arthritis, can occur in any of the joints of the thumb but its most common at the base of the thumb near the wrist.
 It is one of the most common reasons to the hand specialist.
 The word “arthritis” means inflammation in the joint.
 A thumb affected by arthritis can limit the function of the hand severely.
 The thumb is the most important structure in the hand to enable pinching, turning door knobs, texting, buttoning shirts, opening jars, and writing.

 Thumb Arthritis Symptoms and Diagnosis